Sports on TV for October 15-16 - WTOP News

 |10:30 p.m.

-ESPN — Top Rank Main Event: Devin Haney vs. George Kambosos (Lightweights), Melbourne
+ESPN — Top Rank Main Event: Devin Haney vs. George Kambosos Jr. (Lightweights), Melbourne

 |COLLEGE FOOTBALL